mars0i/clj-agentscript1/README.md

 are written in CoffeeScript.  jsmodel.html is written in Javascript, however.

-You don't necessarily have to learn CoffeeScript (I didn't) to benefit from reading some parts of the CoffeeScript source files, if you're willing to do some guessing.
+You don't necessarily have to learn CoffeeScript (I didn't, at first) to benefit from reading some parts of the CoffeeScript source files, if you're willing to do some guessing.
 Among other things, the template.coffee model contains many useful comments and configuration options (or see its generated doc file).

 The main library file for Agentscript is agentscript.js (or agentscript.min.js), which is compiled from model.coffee and other CoffeeScript source files, I believe.
 The CoffeeScript source files (or doc generated from them) contain comments that are helpful for understanding what's going on in agentscript.js.
+[This part](http://coffeescript.org/#classes) of the  CoffeesScript documentation is helpful for understanding the structure of agentscript.js.

 In agentscript.js, `this` usually refers to an instance of the `Model` class that's defined there.
 This is why a "this" var that you define